-NOTE: If you feel these behaviors are excessive and are interfering to move on with your life, you may wish to consider seeking the support and guidance of a professional counsellor.
+NOTE: If you feel these behaviours are excessive and are interfering with moving on with your life, you may wish to consider seeking the support and guidance of a professional counsellor.

-After you have assessed your behavior changes, consider the impact of any self-defeating habits you are engaging in, and the impact of your behavior changes on those around you.
+After assessing your behaviour changes, consider the impact of any self-defeating habits you are engaging in, and the impact of your behaviour changes on those around you.

 © Wordscapes ® (David Turner).
 All Rights Reserved.